How to clean a cast-iron skillet, according to experts | CNN Underscored

 Other than the menacing mandolin slicer, almost no other kitchen staple comes with as many rules and regulations as does a cast-iron pan.
 There are seasoning rules, usage rules and the biggest rule of them all — the Do Not Use Soap rule.

-But rules are meant to be broken, and not only are we going to break the cardinal rule of washing a cast-iron pan, with the help of two seasoned cast-iron experts, we’re actually going to go ahead and throw that rule right out the window.
+But rules are meant to be broken, and not only are we going to break the cardinal rule of washing a cast-iron pan, with the help of two seasoned cast iron experts, we’re actually going to go ahead and throw that rule right out the window.

 How to clean a cast-iron pan

-Daniel Gritzer is, in my opinion, the most learned man to seek out on the subject of cast-iron care, and so I did.
-Gritzer’s seminal work on the subject for Serious Eats, where he is the culinary director, changed the way I think and write about cast-iron care.
+Daniel Gritzer is, in my opinion, the most learned man to seek out on the subject of cast iron care, and so I did.
+Gritzer’s seminal work on the subject for Serious Eats, where he is the culinary director, changed the way I think and write about cast iron care.

 According to Gritzer, the best way to clean a cast-iron pan after cooking in it is to wash it by hand with soapy water and a scrub sponge.